What is GDPR? 10 Essential Steps to Achieve GDPR Compliance

 • To avoid scrutinisation, organisations should begin with a GDPR audit to establish the current state of affairs and areas of risk.

-• Organisations should implement the suggested strategies to close these gaps and manage the risks.
+• Organisations should implement the suggested strategies and follow good security practices to close these gaps and manage the risks.

 Key Principles of GDPR

-The GDPR regulations and principles outline fundamental rules to ensure data processing is conducted fairly and lawfully while protecting fundamental rights.
+The GDPR principles and regulations outline fundamental rules to ensure data processing is conducted fairly and lawfully while protecting fundamental rights.

 1. Lawfulness, Fairness, and Transparency: Handle personal data legally, reasonably, and in a way that’s clear to people.